 Any forex broker wishing to operate physically in Singapore must be licensed by the MAS and adhere to strict codes of conduct, capital adequacy requirements and operating standards.
 All customer deposits must also be segregated in separate bank accounts for safety and security.
 Currently, there are nine forex brokerage licenses that have been issued.

-These nine entities in alphabetical order are CMC Markets, IG Markets, KGI World, Maybank Kim Eng Securities, OANDA, OCBC Securities, Phillip Futures, Plus500 and Saxo Capital Markets.
+These nine entities in alphabetical order are CMC Markets, IG Markets, KGI World, Maybank Kim Eng Securities, OANDA, OCBC Securities, Phillip Futures, Plus500 (offers CFD service only) and Saxo Capital Markets.
 The MAS, however, does not require that its citizens or foreign residents in Singapore only deal with one of these brokers.
 It permits trading relationships with entities offshore, as long as those entities are regulated by a respected local regulatory body in its home country.

 Is forex trading legal in Singapore?